Katy-Kittivibul/Cargo-data-mining/README.md

 ## Overview
 This project represents a comprehensive refactoring of the legacy `Cargo_data_mining` codebase into a modular, production-ready Python pipeline.
 The system performs end-to-end analysis of logistics networks, including data cleaning, graph-based modelling, delay prediction, and route optimisation.

-The primary objective was to transition from a monolithic Jupyter Notebook to a structured software architecture that is scalable, maintainable, and tailored for VS Code execution.

 ## Project Structure
-The solution is organised within the `main` directory:
+All scripts are organised within the `main` directory:

 - **`main.py`**: The central entry point that orchestrates the entire pipeline.
 - **`src/`**: Contains the core logic modules: